MarjoleinHordijk/PythonTutorials/docs/source/04_01_IntroPyQGIS.rst

 (As you may recognize, this piece of coding is very similar to when we were loading the layers.)

 We can now open the attribute table of the Roads layer using the ``iface.showAttributeTable()`` function using the following code.
-Note that we provide “Roads” (the name of the variable we created) as parameter to this function.
+Note that we provide “Roads” (the name of the variable we created) as a parameter to this function.

 .. code-block:: Python